understanding-the-connected-home/book/negotiating.md

 We cannot yet answer these questions but can make some educated guesses:

 - **Social norms might solve many of these questions before they even become problematic.** Most home owners might turn down "sniffing" levels to the lowest default, while some early adopters turn it up.
-In both cases, their friends and peer group should self-select, exactly like it happens today.
+In both cases, their friends and peer group are likely to self-select, exactly like it happens today.
 Some people use CCTV cameras on their premises, others don't.
 Some have guns in their homes, others don't.
 Some play loud music, others don't.
 No technological negotiations are at work here.
 Social interactions, legal regulation and cultural norms are used to resolve these things.
 - **Design principles that honor privacy will win the market.** It makes sense to honor privacy in the home and to make it an overwhelmingly strong default.
 The market might simply solve this as users vote with their money.
 Different regions/markets might produce different outcomes, as these preferences differ across countries.
 - **Smart contracts could provide a technological backend.** Unlike in software and web services where users are routinely forced to accept End User License Agreements (EULAs), there is a window of opportunity to create a better system for IoT in general and the connected home in particular.
 Each person could store their personal agreements on a digital ID that negotiates a deal with the connected environment.
 Say Alice the visitor is fine to be sniffed for wifi devices, refuses to be captured by CCTV, and doesn't have a strong preference around mood lighting.
 Bob the home owner has similarly expressed his preferences.
 A relatively simple algorithm could match them up so that the camera stops recording, while Bob's mood lighting preferences override Alice's (since she doesn't care anyway) and the system does connect to Alice's wifi devices because she agreed to it.[^2] For heightened security needs, the blockchain could be used to verify these negotiations.
 This might seem like overkill now, but might turn out to be relatively seamless and offer smooth sailing.
-- **We need a Do Not Track for the physical space.** As a lowest-common denominator, we might need Do Not Track not just for connected homes, but especially for smart cities and connected retails spaces.
+- **We need a Do Not Track for the physical space.** As a lowest-common denominator, we might need a Do Not Track[^3] for the physical world.
+Not just for connected homes, but especially for smart cities and connected retails spaces.
 This could be a device or service that allows us to reliably opt-out of marketing & advertising tracking as it enters physical spaces.

 These rules and types of interactions need to be human and machine readable.
-For any of this to work, we need to come up with a way to communicate these rules in a format that is legible by humans and machines alike, like Creative Commons licenses.[^3]
+For any of this to work, we need to come up with a way to communicate these rules in a format that is legible by humans and machines alike, like Creative Commons licenses.[^4]

 ## Managing Conflict